solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 uri https://bafybeidfm65jzvz4zeesxp6ybinkitvpd27klk6yspstrtw5fuy5w27lkq.ipfs.w3s.link/metadata.json
 ```

-You can also add additional meta data to your token as a key-value pair like
+You can also add additional metadata to your token as a key-value pair like
 this:

 ```bash